Wowowdog/demo-frequency-response-prj/README.md

-# piezo electric motor prj
+# frequency response analysis prj
 ## introduction
 This is a demo script for testing frequency response on STM32/ARM M7 cortex.
 This is to replace spectrometry device with low-cost MCU/dev. board during pruction test.